Sibikrish3000/library-track/README.md

 ## 🔒 Data Persistence

-Books are stored locally using **Hive**, a fast and lightweight NoSQL database:
+Books are stored locally using **Hive** with `BookAdapter` registered at app start.
+Boxes:
-- Automatic serialization with Hive TypeAdapters
-- Type-safe data access
-- Efficient query performance

-Settings (theme mode) are persisted in a separate Hive box.
+- `books`: persists all book entries and metadata
+- `settings`: persists app settings (e.g., theme mode)

+Note: The app no longer deletes boxes on startup; data persists across restarts.

 ## 🌍 Internationalization